wijaya060906/Office-Letter-Application/README.md

 ## License 📜

-This project is licensed under the MIT.
+This project is licensed under the BPS.